tektoncd/experimental/task-loops/README.md

 * The value of only one `Task` parameter can be varied between `TaskRun` executions.

-* Each `TaskRun` is executed sequentially.
-The second `TaskRun` is created only after the first `TaskRun` completes, and so on.

 * If a `TaskRun` fails, the execution of the `TaskLoop` stops.  `TaskRun`s for remaining iteration values are not created.

 * `Task` results are not collected into `Run` results (`run.status.results`).